jlippold/tweakCompatible/README.md

 To use the script, the env variable `GITHUB_API_TOKEN` must be set.

+Also, `npm run rebuild` will wipe out all packages and recreate them from the closed issues in the repo.

 ## Calculations

 I wanted to make this automated, community driven, with minimal human dependencies.
 Here is how the statuses are calculated: